Srujith20/Glomeruli-Binary-Classifier/README.md

 | InceptionV3  |   0.5     |   0.5    |   0.5    |

 - Proceeded with model as the result was decent on a small dataset
+- The results of the sample traning for **InceptionV3** can be obtained from **TransferLearningBinaryClassifier_2.ipynb(Corresponds to InceptionV3)** notebook.
+- Alternate approach has also been tried using **MobileNetV2** and the results can be obtained from **TransferLearningBinaryClassifier_2.ipynb** notebook.
+The alternate approach will used in the future if the **InceptionV3** does not show improvement with time

 ## Defining Model
 <a name="section-11"></a>